paulhhowells/gazette/README.md

 gazette
 =======

-Gazette[1] is a CSS module[2] that presents a main image with a ‘halfpennyworth’ of text to it’s side.
+Gazette[1] is a CSS module[2] that features a main image with a ‘halfpennyworth’ of text to it’s side.

 This github project provides: